mirakc/mirakc/docs/config.md

 * service-triple
   * A tuple of NID, TSID and SID of a service stream to record
-* file
+* ts-file
-  * A path to a file used as a ring buffer to record the service stream
+  * A path to a file used as a ring buffer to record TS packets
+* data-file
+  * A path to a file to save data like records encoded with [Bincode]
 * chunk-size
   * Size of a data chunk
   * Must be a multiple of 8192